Marc-Edison-Vergeire/My_Portfolio/SOC Home Lab Projects/Virtual-SOC-Lab/README.md

 <p>I scrolled down and selected the <b>Quickstart</b> button.</p>
 <p><img width="975" height="229" alt="image" src="https://github.com/user-attachments/assets/f2d73b0f-c135-4d3b-97ee-2738e2216c43" />
 </p>
-<p>After that, it provided me a command to input in Ubuntu Server's CLI and run the said command, which is the;</p>
+<p>After that, it provided me with a command to input in Ubuntu Server's CLI and run the said command, which is the;</p>

       curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh && sudo bash ./wazuh-install.sh -a